linxubo/linxubo.github.io/_pages/home.md

 permalink: /
 ---

-# Welcome to NanoBioMembrane Lab @ BUAA
+# Welcome to MSD Lab @ BUAA
-"Everything that living things do can be understood in terms of the **jiggling and wiggling of atoms**."  ----Richard Feynman in the seminal Feynman Lectures on Physics, 1963.

-We are a research group (2018.01~now) in [Beijing Advanced Innovation Center for Biomedical Engineering](https://baicbme.buaa.edu.cn/), [School of Engineering Medicine](http://ygy.buaa.edu.cn/), [Beihang University (BUAA)](https://www.buaa.edu.cn), Beijing, China.
-Our group mainly focus on the fundamental researches of **Membrane Biophysics** and **Nano-Bio Interface** as well as their potential applications in Nanomedicine.
-Currently, our researches use molecular simulations, and expand gradually to include molecular cell biology experiments.
+We are a research group (2018.01~now) focusing on **Molecular Simulation & Design (MSD)** in [School of Engineering Medicine](http://ygy.buaa.edu.cn/), [Beihang University (BUAA)](https://www.buaa.edu.cn), Beijing, China.

-1. Screen/Design Drug Candidates with Molecular Docking and Protein-Protein Docking.
+Our interests include but not limited to:

-2. Reveal the Melocular Mechanisms for the Structure and Dynamics of Cell Membrane.
+1. Performing Molecular Simulations to Reveal the Melocular Mechanisms for the Structure and Dynamics of Cell Membrane.

-3. Probe the Detailed Interactions between Nanoparticle-Drug Conjugate/Lipid Nanobubbles and Cell Membrane.
+2. Revealing Detailed Interactions between Nanoparticle-Drug Conjugate/Lipid Nanobubbles and Cell Membrane.

-4. Develop Useful Tools and Algorithms for Molecular Simulations.
+3. Developing Integrated AI Toolkits for Drug Discovery.